5 Food Markets of Bologna You Can't Miss

 When to go

-On weekdays morning, when the stands open, to smell and feel the real soul of this market.
+On weekday mornings, when the stands open, to smell and feel the real soul of this market.

 Info